 Asteraceae (flowers of the daisy family)

-If their name may be unknown to you, you have certainly seen them in a garden.
+If their name is unknown to you, you have certainly seen them in a garden.
 Asteraceae are indeed very common because of their very decorative pink petals.
-Originally from the United States, they are nevertheless known beyond their aestheticism since they can activate CB2 receptors thanks to their anti-inflammatory properties similar to those of THC.
+Originally from the United States, they are nevertheless appreciated beyond their aestheticism since they can activate CB2 receptors thanks to their anti-inflammatory properties similar to those of THC.
+They are used in particular to relieve certain pains, reduce inflammation and soothe insect bites.
+Be careful, however, not to consume them without precautions: they can also lead to digestive problems, allergic reactions, or even respiratory problems.

 The reputation of chocolate as a provocator of pleasure is well established.
 It is mainly due to the properties of cocoa, containing in particular what is commonly called " happiness molecule ".
-It is more preciselyanandamide, a neurotransmitter acting on memory, emotions or motor activity.
+It also produces anandamide directly, which partly explains its effects on memory, emotions or motor activity.
+The cocoa tree also produces two with apparently similar effects: N-oleoylethanolamine and N-linoleoylethanolamine.

 Many cult cannabis strains are distinguished by pronounced notes of pepper.
 More than a coincidence in terms of flavors, pepper and hemp actually share a common terpene: beta-caryophyllene, known for its powerful and very special smell.
 It is also renowned for its anti-inflammatory qualities.
 It is therefore little wonder that early studies suggest that it would be able to bind to CB2 receptors.